 REGULAR SEASON

-Week 18 1/7 at Los Angeles Chargers TBD TBD
+Week 18 TBD at Denver Broncos TBD TBD

 Home games listed in bold